incrediblemarioweb/incrediblemarioweb.github.io/connectd4_game/readme.txt

-whatcha doin.. you aren''t supposed to be here.. welp, too late i guess heres some useless project info that im working on
+whatcha doin.. you aren''t supposed to be here.. welp, too late i guess heres some info

-connectd4, aka.
-Connect the four is basically in my website except you play against either a human or AI then you will have to guess.
-If you guess right, you will get 1 point. made by mario :D
+bdoom-browser doom.
+Do i need to explain more? made by mario :D